LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 ### Write Your Own Runtime

-Write your own runtime[^runtime] within the ```main``` method of the ```App``` class and let the agents run.
+In this section you will write your own runtime[^runtime] within the ```main``` method of the ```App``` class.
+The runtime is responsible for running the agents in each cycle.
 We are using [Java streams](https://docs.oracle.com/javase/tutorial/collections/streams/) to execute the agent, but you can use also a [thread-pool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html), because all agents implement the [Callable](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Callable.html) interface (the [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) object is the agent in the state $cycle + 1$)

 ```java
 package myagentproject;